tilenznidarsic/raven/docs/README.md

 Architecture

-Project Raven follows a microservice architecture, split by data ownership and update cadence into three layers:
+Project Raven is split into two deployables, not a sprawl of microservices:

+- Backend — CRUD and business logic: mission planning, fleet registry, airspace rules, alert rules, identity & access, flight history & analytics, command audit trail, and simulation scenario CRUD.
+Persists to PostgreSQL through Prisma.
-- Real-time layer — stateful, connection-oriented services: the telemetry gateway (drone connections, bidirectional command/telemetry), live air traffic (fused fleet-position view), and video streaming.
+- Live data layer — real-time comms: the telemetry gateway (drone connections, bidirectional command/telemetry), live air traffic (fused fleet-position view), video streaming, real-time alert evaluation, and simulation execution.
-- Domain services — request/response CRUD and business rules: mission planning, fleet registry, airspace rules, alerts, and simulation.
-- Platform layer — cross-cutting services used by everything above: identity & access, flight history & analytics, and command audit trail.

-A React + Vite client talks to the backend through an API gateway.
-Services communicate via request/response plus pub/sub for the telemetry stream, and persist state in PostgreSQL through Prisma.
+A React + Vite client talks to both through a single API gateway: REST/GraphQL to the backend, websocket subscriptions and video negotiation to the live data layer.
+The backend and live data layer communicate over pub/sub rather than direct calls, so real-time traffic never sits in the backend's request path.
 See ARCHITECTURE.md for the full breakdown and open design questions.

 Tech Stack